Intelligent-Wound-Care/vwl-docs/docs/person-types.md

 ### Creating Person Types

-Basic Editor privileges do not allow you to create person types, please [contact the administrator](/contact, 'admin contact') if you need a person type added.
+Basic Editor privileges do not allow you to create person types, please [contact the administrator](contact.md 'admin contact')if you need a person type added.

 ### Editing Person Types